Canadian B2B SaaS: The $23B+ Opportunity Window

 Three Data Points That Matter

-1. Private Investment Is Accelerating, Not Declining
+1. Private Investment Is Shifting, Not Disappearing

 2. Ontario Concentration Creates a Double-Edged Sword

 But concentration is also a vulnerability.
 Ontario-based SaaS companies compete intensely for the same talent, the same customers, and the same investor attention.
 Meanwhile, emerging tech hubs in British Columbia, Quebec, and Alberta face less competition and different market dynamics.
+The industry is also highly fragmented — about 94% of firms have fewer than 100 employees, and roughly 49% of establishments are sole practitioners with no employees (VerticalIQ, 2026).
+Fragmentation at this scale is both an opening for focused challengers and a brake on category-defining moves.

 3. IRAP MAS Funding Is a Structural Advantage